In a nutshell

 cracked open 🥥

-When it comes to investing in the UK, you can either ‘go-it-alone’ and use an investment app where you need to make all the investment decisions (where you buy and sell investments, such as shares in Tesla, or Apple etc.).
-Or, you can use an investment app where the experts manage everything for you, you simply add your money and watch it grow.
+When it comes to investing in the UK, you can either ‘go-it-alone’ and use an investment app where you need to make all the investment decisions (you buy and sell investments, such as shares in Tesla, or Apple etc.).
+Or, you can use an investment app where the experts manage everything for you, you simply add your money and leave it up to them.

 There’s nothing in between those 2 extremes, until now.
 Wealthyhood aims to sit right in the middle of your investment app options.
 It guides you through the right way to invest successfully for the long-term, with you still making all the investment decisions, rather than the experts.